dnsimple/dnsimple-support/content/articles/expiring-product-email-notifications.md

 ## Disabling expiration notifications

-We provide the ability to [disable expiration notifications on domains that are not set to auto-renew](/articles/disabling-expiration-notifications).
-At this time there is no way to disable other notifications.
+Account owners can [disable expiration notifications](https://support.dnsimple.com/articles/disabling-expiration-notifications) from DNSimple on domains that are not set to auto-renew.
+Registered domain owners will still receive notifications from ICANN and our upstream provider.
+You cannot disable certificate expiration notifications.

 ## Changing the contact